 Know that simply using a cast iron skillet to cook your pizza in does not make your crust crispy.
 You must preheat your cast iron pan in order for this recipe to turn out properly.
 I recommend preheating the skillet for at least 20-25 minutes at 500 degrees F before placing your dough in the pan.

 Make sure you have your toppings ready to go when you remove your pan from the oven.
 You do not want the pan to cool while assembling your pizza.
 Spread oil around the hot pan carefully with paper towels or napkins.
 Sprinkle your pan with a mixture of flour and cornmeal to keep the pizza from sticking.
 You are now ready to place your dough in the pan.

 You can use any pizza dough you choose for this recipe.
 Store-bought dough from your grocer’s refrigerated section, homemade dough or a dough ball from your local pizzeria all work fine.
 Try this simple pizza dough recipe and freeze the other half of the dough for your next pizza night.

 SAUCE AND TOPPINGS

-You want to spread your sauce onto dough before adding your cheese and other toppings.
-Store bought pizza sauce works just fine or you can try this easy homemade pizza sauce recipe.
+You want to spread your sauce onto the dough before adding your cheese and other toppings.
+Store-bought pizza sauce works just fine or you can try this easy homemade pizza sauce recipe.
 Be sure and leave a little room around the edge of your pizza for the crust to form and rise.

 Some delicious topping ideas are: